 Comparative Evaluation of Ultrasonic and Sonic Activation Techniques on Irrigant Penetration and Debris Removal in Complex Root Canal Systems

-Stella John
+• Stella John Medical Student, USA

 Abstract